 Army Chief asks his force to take all precautions against coronavirus

-Army Chief Gen Manoj Mukund Naravane on Friday launched an initiative christened 'Operation Namaste' to insulate the 1.3 million strong force from coronavirus infection and extend all possible assistance to the government in containing the pandemic.
+Army Chief Gen Manoj Mukund Naravane on Friday launched an initiative christened 'Operation Namaste' to extend all possible assistance to the government in containing the spread of coronavius and insulate the 1.3 million strong force from the pandemic.
 He also asked all Army personnel to take prescribed precautions against the virus and assured soldiers and officers deployed along borders with Pakistan and China that special care is being taken of their families in the wake of the pandemic.

 "I would request everyone to take care of themselves and their families.
 Your safety is my first responsibility," the Army Chief said.
 "I want to assure all the soldiers posted on the border that we will take special care of your families.
 We will achieve success in the 'Operation Namaste'," he told reporters.